5 steps to automate Dev tasks efficiently

 0

 Implementing automation for routine tasks in software development is a systematic process.
-Here are five key steps that will help you effectively integrate automation into your workflow.
+Five structured steps provide a practical framework for integrating automation into development workflows in a way that produces measurable, maintainable results.

 Key takeaways